 Because of that history, Adelaide has a unique sense of refinement and beauty.

 One of the most popular places to visit is Victoria Square which is right in the heart of the city.
-From here, it is easy to wander along the North Terrace District and admire the graceful buildings and museums which echo with stories from the past.
+From here, it is easy to wander along the North Terrace District and admire the graceful buildings and museums which echo with ARTICLES from the past.

 At the South Australian Museum, visitors can learn about the rich cultures that were in the area before the Europeans arrived.